Nelson’s Early Churches

 The first settlers to Nelson brought with them a variety of religious beliefs and backgrounds.
 The system of hierarchy and emphasis on religion in immigrants' homelands were important, and even though some came to New Zealand to escape this, various congregations soon became present in Nelson.
 "The immigrants had come with their denominations established and they had needs that could be met by the established church".1

-Arthur Wakefield led Sunday services in Nelson and then turned this duty over to Reverend Charles Saxton, who led the Anglican congregation until the arrival of Bishop Selwyn on the 20th of August 1842.
+Arthur Wakefield led Sunday services in Nelson and then turned this duty over to Reverend Charles Saxton, who led the Anglican congregation until the arrival of Bishop Selwyn on 20 August 1842.
 The first Anglican chapel was built at Waimea West in 1843, although the foundation stone of the first Cathedral was not laid until 1850.
 Two wooden buildings on Church Hill had been purchased by Selwyn from Wakefield and were converted into a school and church.
 In 1848 a further acre was purchased on the Church Hill site and the building of a new church began.
-It was dedicated by Bishop Selwyn on the 14th of December 1851.
+It was dedicated by Bishop Selwyn on 14 December 1851.
 Its rapidly expanding congregation saw it enlarged in 1859 and again in 1866.
-The cathedral on Church Hill today was not finished until 1972, although the first design was submitted in 1925 after an earthquake damaged the existing building.
+The Cathedral on Church Hill today was not finished until 1972, although the first design was submitted in 1925 after an earthquake damaged the existing building.

 Click to enlarge